Psychology Degrees, Schools, and Careers in Mississippi

 Mississippi is not the first state that would come to mind when you think of excellent psychology schools.
 After all, while the average state in the US has 90 institutions that grant postsecondary degrees, Mississippi has less than half that, with only 40.
 However, this does not mean there aren’t options for a student who is interested in studying psychology in this state.
 During the 2009-2010 school year, 723 bachelor’s degrees in psychology were awarded in this state, as well as 70 master’s degrees in psychology.

 There are different levels of degrees that can be obtained in the field of psychology, and all of these are available at various Mississippi schools.
 You can obtain an associate’s degree in a mere two years, but it does not open many doors as far as careers go.
-A bachelor’s degree will take four years but even that doesn't always help recipients find a job in the psychology field as the American Psychological Association reported in 2008 that only 5 percent of psychology bachelor’s degree recipients went on to careers in the field.
+A bachelor’s degree will take four years but even that doesn't always help recipients find a job in the psychology field as the American Psychological Association reports that 64% of psychology bachelor’s degree recipients went on to careers in the field.
 If you are interested in the field of psychology, a graduate level degree will open the most doors.
 A master’s degree will take an additional 2-3 years, while a doctoral degree such as a PhD or PsyD will take between four and seven years to finish.
 According to the rather stringent psychology licensure requirements in Mississippi, in order to become a licensed psychologist, you will need a doctoral degree, so it may be worth spending the extra years obtaining one if you are serious about the field.